cataseven/Statistics-Graph-Chart-Card/README.md

 - With an empty stack, double-click shows the full window
 - The stack resets whenever the data window itself refreshes — date/interval picker changes, the live window sliding forward, or a polling refresh

 > **Changed in v3.25:** double-click used to reset the zoom completely in one go.
-It now steps back level by level, so you can retrace a deep drill-down.
-The **"Reset zoom"** button still restores the full window in a single click.
+It now steps back one level at a time, so you can retrace a deep zoom instead of losing it all at once.
+Double-click repeatedly to unwind every level.

 No new YAML options — pinch zoom and zoom history are part of the standard brush zoom behavior.